nicholaswmin/automap/README.md

 These results were gathered with the benchmark mentioned above on a popular cloud-provider with native Redis add-ons and about `20x` concurrency.

+For the internal-use that this module is designed for, these are satisfactory results.

 ### Atomicity

 #### Save